 - 1. Bachelor's degree from an accredited college or university - 2.
 Completion of 13 hours of chemistry (including organic chemistry), 12 hours of biological sciences, 8 hours of physics, and 6 hours of English - 3.
-Cumulative G.P.A. of greater than 2.75 on a 4.0 scale - 4.
-MCAT completion with minimum score of 18.
+Science and Cumulative G.P.A. of greater than 3.00 on a 4.0 scale - 4.
+MCAT completion with minimum score of 19.
 (Substitution for other comparable professional degree entrance examination score may be allowed if applicant is wanting to pursue other health care professional admittance, such as dental, veterinary or pharmacy school.
-Please contact the Admissions Office for additional information.) - 5.
+Please contact the Office of Admissions for additional information.) - 5.
 Two letters of recommendation, preferably from science professors who can attest to the applicant's ability to perform in a graduate setting.